Luk Keng (North District): Features

-Luk Keng is the site of a World War II network of defense, comprising a trench system and 14 pillboxes, built during the Japanese occupation of Hong Kong.
+Luk Keng is the site of a World War II network of defense, comprising a trench system and 14 pillboxes, built by the Japanese using forced local labor during the later years of the Japanese occupation of Hong Kong.
 The network is located on a 120 m hill overlooking Starling Inlet.
-The Luk Keng Pillboxes and Observation Posts have been listed as Grade II historic buildings.
+Originally thought to be aimed at coping with an anticipated Allied landing in the Mirs Bay Area, it is later believed by scholars that it is mainly used for suppressing local anti-Japanese activity and infiltration from the mainland.
+In 2009, the Luk Keng Pillboxes and Observation Posts have been listed as Grade II historic buildings.

+Flora and fauna

+Luk Keng is known for its natural scenery and wildlife, which is in contrast to Hong Kong's urbanized landscape.

+Surrounded by Feng Shui woodland, Luk Keng is Hong Kong's largest freshwater swamp area.
+It contains a variety of habitats such as freshwater streams, mangroves, and brackish wetlands.
+Altogether it hosts over 50 dragonflies species and around 64 species of butterflies, while also hosting the endemic dragonfly species Macromidia ellenae.
+Rare animals such as the scarlet dwarf dragonfly and black-faced spoonbill have been sighted in Luk Keng.

 Transportation

 The closest station to Luk Keng on the MTR is Fanling station.
 Green minibus No. 56K runs to the Luk Keng terminus.